 How to work effectively with contingency agencies & protect your employer brand

 As a recruiter in the contingency space, Glenborn takes on roles from clients and only gets paid when we successfully place candidates.
-This is generally a good deal for the client with limited risk taken on their part to attract quality candidates through an agency.
+This is generally a good deal for the client with the limited risk taken on their part to attract quality candidates through an agency.
 The risk of the outlay of expense and effort of the search is on us.
-Often, however, hiring clients misunderstand how to make this already-favorable-arrangement (assuming an actively engaged firm) work best for them.
+Often, however, hiring clients to misunderstand how to make this already-favorable-arrangement (assuming an actively engaged firm) work best for them.
 The three biggest mistakes revolve around:

 - Quantity – Hiring too many recruiting firms.
-Some clients think that zero risk of outlay until a successful hire means they can “cover the bases” by hiring more recruiting firms to work on the same role.
+Some clients think that zero risks of outlay until a successful hire means they can “cover the bases” by hiring more recruiting firms to work on the same role.
 This never works well at least in the medium to long term.
 It hurts your employer branding as multiple recruiters working the same role will trip over each other to reach out to the same candidates, in the process annoying those candidates and clouding their view of your firm.
 This also reflects poorly on the recruitment firm and can lead to scorched earth for future hiring efforts.
 If you think you might be guilty of this, ask your candidates about their perception of your hiring brand based on recruiter outreach alone.

 - Quality – Hiring poor quality recruitment firms.
 With limited perceived cost risk, clients often don’t put the effort into vetting the quality of their recruiters and how they represent their firm.
 Again, your employer brand is at risk here.
 When a recruiter can’t articulate the value proposition of the firm or the nuances of the role, candidates get frustrated and your branding takes a hit.

 - Communication – Clients can also misinterpret the economic arrangement and make the mistake of treating the relationship with the recruiter too casually.
-They may not share enough information about the role or the hiring managers priorities or may not provide feedback/ interview results on a timely basis.
+They may not share enough information about the role or the hiring manager’s priorities or may not provide feedback/ interview results on a timely basis.

 The risks to you are big.
-Poor employer branding makes it hard to hire, gives a perception of desperation on your part and will hurt your hiring now, but perhaps more importantly, will linger to hamper your hiring in the future.
+Poor employer branding makes it hard to hire, gives a perception of desperation on your part, and will hurt your hiring now, but perhaps more importantly, will linger to hamper your hiring in the future.
 Furthermore, your recruiters will get frustrated with you and the lack of ROI from working with you and will turn their attention to other clients.
 The recruiter turnover that follows leads to additional noise in the market with even more recruiters reaching out on your behalf- creating a vicious circle.
 It also wastes your precious time getting new recruiters up to speed.

 So, how do you smooth these issues out to make a contingency arrangement effective for you?